menu

 Benning Park is a suburban neighborhood (based on population density) located in Columbus, Georgia.

-Benning Park real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
+Benning Park real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Benning Park neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Benning Park neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics